openremote/documentation/docs/architecture/apps-and-consoles.md

 ```

 ### Geofence Provider (provider: "geofence")
 Use platform geofence APIs (Android and iOS); the provider expects a public endpoint on the OR manager at `rules/geofences/{consoleId}` which it can call to get the geofences for this console.
-The geofence definitions returned by this endpoint and the behaviour of this provider should match the definitions in the asset location tracking wiki.
+The geofence definitions returned by this endpoint and the behaviour of this provider should match the definitions in the asset location tracking documentation.

 #### Enabled message request data (App-> Console)
 ```